tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 	- Encourages higher levels of consumption and investment
 - Creates confidence about growth of economy
 	- Assets like houses will increase in value over time
-	- Changes in prices are predicable
+	- Changes in prices are predicable, allowing consumers/producers to comfortably make long term decisions